Infinite Dimensional Topological-Holomorphic Symmetry in Three-Dimensions: 3d Topological-Holomorphic Theory

 Let us pause to highlight a few important observations.
-First, just like the fields in the theory, the symmetry transformations also come in pairs, once again reflecting the underlying categorical structure.
-Second, the left-acting symmetry pair is anti-holomorphic, exactly as in the WZW model.
-In contrast, the right-acting symmetry satisfies a more intricate condition: it involves derivatives with respect to $\bar z$ and $\tau$, along with a nontrivial appearance of the map $\mu_1$.
-This marks an important difference from the two-dimensional case.
-In particular, since the spacetime is now odd-dimensional, there is no natural chiral–anti-chiral decomposition, and we must carefully identify which of these symmetries plays the role of the chiral symmetry familiar from two dimensions—that is, which one gives rise to the infinite-dimensional symmetry algebra.
+First, just like the fields in the theory, each left-/right-acting symmetry transformation parameter comes in a pair, once again reflecting the underlying categorical structure.
+Second, while the left-acting symmetry pair is anti-holomorphic, the right-acting symmetry satisfies a more intricate condition: it involves derivatives with respect to $\bar z$ and $\tau$, along with a non-trivial appearance of the differential $\mu_1$.